Online Session Locator

 1. Supporting Student Success: Embedding Continuous Improvement in a Hands-on Engineering Education Program. [view paper]

-Rachel Sharpe (University of Colorado Boulder), Kai Amey (University of Colorado Boulder), Lauren Darling (University of Colorado Boulder), Dr. Heidi G. Loshbaugh (University of Colorado Boulder), and Dr. Nick Stites (University of Colorado Boulder)
+Rachel Sharpe (University of Colorado Boulder), Kai Amey (University of Colorado Boulder), Lauren Darling (University of Colorado Boulder), Dr. Heidi G. Loshbaugh (University of Colorado Boulder), and Dr. Nick A. Stites (University of Colorado Boulder)

 2. Design of an Inquiry-Based Independent Experiment in a Heat Transfer Laboratory [view paper]